Know Before You Owe: the TILA-RESPA Integrated Disclosure Rule

 - If a creditor makes certain changes between the time the CD is provided and closing, a revised CD must be provided to the borrower and an additional three business days must elapse from the time the borrower is provided the revised CD until closing.

-- Considering the complexity of the rule and the significant resources required to implement it, the CFPB has stated that it will be sensitive to "good faith" implementation efforts and that early examinations for compliance will be more diagnostic than punitive.
+- Considering the complexity of the rule and the significant resources required to implement it, the CFPB stated that it would be sensitive to "good faith" implementation efforts and that early examinations for compliance would be more diagnostic than punitive.

-- A letter from Director Cordray in December 2015 that included some helpful guidance around errors, corrections, and cures did help to ameliorate this issue but, unfortunately, the CFPB chose not to address corrections and cures in the August 2016 proposed rule.
-It is unclear how due diligence firms and investors will respond if the CFPB does not provide additional assurances that the content of this letter continues to inform the CFPB's approach to the rule.
+- A letter from CFPB Director Richard Cordray in December 2015 included some helpful guidance around errors, corrections and cures, which helped to ameliorate some concerns; unfortunately though, the CFPB chose not to issue the letter as an authoritative bulletin, nor did it address corrections and cures in the August 2016 proposed rule.

-- Finally, it is unknown how Fannie Mae and Freddie Mac (the GSEs) and the Department of Housing and Urban Development (HUD) will view TRID compliance.
-For now the GSEs and HUD are honoring the grace periods but soon they will begin applying their own interpretations of TRID to their post‐close quality control, repurchase (GSE) and claims review (HUD) processes.
-Moreover, compliance with TRID appears to be a "life of loan" warranty for the GSEs.
-Should the GSEs and HUD choose to make interpretations as conservative as the third party due diligence firms and demand repurchase or indemnification, a very significant market "event" cannot be ruled out.
+- Finally, it is unknown how Fannie Mae and Freddie Mac (the GSEs) and the Department of Housing and Urban Development (HUD) ultimately will view TRID compliance.
+For now the GSEs and HUD are honoring the grace periods but soon they may begin applying their own interpretations of TRID to their post‐close quality control, repurchase (i.e., GSE) and claims review (i.e., HUD) processes.
+Compliance with TRID appears to be a "life of loan" warranty for the GSEs.

 MBA's Position / Next Steps:

-- MBA will continue to urge the CFPB to provide authoritative, written guidance-developed with stakeholder input-on the difficult implementation issues presented by TRID.
+- Beyond the amending rule, MBA will continue to seek ongoing authoritative, written guidance from the CFPB-developed with stakeholder input-with regard to other difficult issues presented by TRID.

 - MBA is engaged in several areas to help its members comply.
 MBA will continue to:

-- Conduct standalone seminars and include meaningful opportunities at all MBA meetings, with the CFPB and other stakeholders, to focus on key implementation issues and options for resolution.
+- Conduct standalone webinars and provide meaningful opportunities at all MBA meetings-with the CFPB and other stakeholders-to focus on key implementation issues and options for resolution;

-- Offer compliance guidance through forums and other venues, including MBA's Compliance Essentials (CE) resource guide, CE self-study, and other materials to guide consumers and settlement service providers.
+- Offer up-to-date compliance guidance through webinars, forums and other venues, including MBA's Compliance Essentials (CE) resource guide, CE self-study and other materials to assist MBA members; and

-- Comment on any proposed changes to the rule.
+- Comment on any additional proposed changes to the rule.

 Get Loud with the Mortgage Action Alliance